intersystems-community/OpcUA-empy/README.md

 # OpcUA-empy
-Demo OpcUA BS with Embedded Python.
+OpcUA and AWS SNS integration with Embedded Python.

 This demo starts an OpcUA server (100 nodes) and queries them using InterSystems IRIS and EmbeddedPython.
+Nodes and their values are saved into tables.
+Another service monitors node values and if they are above thresholds, service sends message to AWS SNS operation which sends SMS notifications.

 ![](architecture.png)